 Following the 2011 Global Conference, an article in RedHerring magazine said that "the event deserves its reputation as one of the most amazing platforms of the year.
 Hard economics and financial matters, public policy and trade, the role of China and Asia stand among the global-shaping topics addressed by the conference's cadre of exceptional speakers.
 In less than a few years, the Milken Institute Global Conference has truly become the place to be."

 Barron's calls the Global Conference "the equivalent of a three-day university with multiple seminars every hour."
 The Los Angeles Times adds, "the conference is about expanding minds as well as wallets."
-The New York Times called it "Davos with Palm trees."
+It is, says The Wall Street Journal, a "big-name confab" while The New York Times simply calls it "Davos with Palm trees."

 As a financier, Milken is often said to have revolutionized modern capital markets, making them more efficient, dynamic and democratic by expanding access to capital for thousands of smaller companies.
 This financed much of the early growth of cable television, homebuilding, cellular phones and other industries.
 In a 2004 speech, Sir Harold Evans, author of the book, They Made America, said, "Michael Milken is a formidable innovator and we'll all be in his debt for a long time."
 In The New York Times, author Charles Morris wrote that Milken "helped blow away a corporate old boy network that had proved unable to cope with competitive challenges from Asia and Europe."
 Without this, wrote Morris, "it is hard to imagine how America could have become the lean, mean, competitive machine that dominated the industrial world of the 1990s."
 A Washington Post column said Milken "helped create the conditions for America's explosion of wealth and creativity" in the late 20th century, a process that BusinessWeek said, "shook America's defeatist establishment out of its gloom."
 The Sunday Times of London said, "The restructuring job started by Mike Milken has been completed by the globalisation of many markets."
 And Richard Lowry wrote in The National Review, "Financial innovators like Michael Milken punished inefficiency and stoked competition."